mahilab/ATI/README.md

 # ATI
-Utility Tool for Inspecting ATI F/T Sensor Data with a Q8-USB
+Utility Tool for Inspecting ATI F/T sensor data with a Q8-USB

 ## Usage